 So your company needs to buy something big.
 Whether that’s a new copier, restaurant equipment or even a semi truck, an equipment loan might be just what you need.

-Offered by banks and online lenders, this type of small business loan benefits business owners who need new equipment to start or grow a business or to upgrade old equipment to remain competitive.
+Offered by banks and online lenders, the best equipment financing can help business owners who need new equipment to start or grow a business or to repair or upgrade old equipment to remain competitive.